galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 # Conclusion

-Following this tutorial, we have been able here to load a dataset of occurrences used in the shiny app Wallace and model the repartition of *Chrysemys picta* (Painted turtle) with the Species Distribution Modeling (SDM) method.
-It allowed us to visualize it’s ecological niche and how climate change can influence it’s future repartition on North America.
-The project saved can help for future similar studies.
+Following this tutorial, we have loaded a dataset of occurrences to the shiny app Wallace and model the distribution of *Chrysemys picta* (Painted turtle) with the Species Distribution Modeling (SDM) method.
+This allowed us to visualize it’s ecological niche and how climate change can influence it’s future distribution in North America.
+The saved project can be used for similar future studies.

 > ### {% icon details %} Some useful references
 >